EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 ## To remember:

+---

+- #### When accumulating a set of numbers to add up to a target sometimes its beneficial to go down (reaching 0 while subtracking what you picked)
+Instead of having a variable, say, summed_numbers where you keep track of the current sum.

+---

 - #### Keeping track of intermediate result/state (variable VS list/set)

 Often when dealing with recursion etc, I accumulate results in a list/set and then